JuliaLang/www.julialang.org/manual/constructors/index.md

     julia> z.xx
     access to undefined reference

-This prevents uninitialized fields from propagating throughout a program or forcing programmers to continually check for uninitialized fields, the way they are required to check for `null` values everywhere in Java.
+This prevents uninitialized fields from propagating throughout a program or forcing programmers to continually check for uninitialized fields, the way they have to check for `null` values everywhere in Java: if a field is uninitialized and it is used in any way, an error is thrown immediately so no error checking is required.
-You can also pass incomplete objects to other functions from inner constructors to complete them:
+You can also pass incomplete objects to other functions from inner constructors to delegate their completion:

     type Lazy
       xx